Billy Smith (footballer, born 1895): Later life

-He faded out from the game in the 1940s and died of cancer in 1951, after having his left leg amputated due to a mistreated football injury.
+Smith faded out from the game in the 1940s and died of cancer in 1951, after having his left leg amputated due to a mistreated football injury.

 He and his son Conway Smith were the first father and son to score 100 goals each.
 His grandson Robert played in the last ever match at the Leeds Road ground before it was knocked down.